 The Villanova School of Business' graphic identity was developed with the other colleges of Villanova University to serve as the main brand identity for Villanova University.
 The VSB graphic identity adheres to Villanova University's graphic standards for the Villanova logo.

-Please click here to download the Villanova University Brand Guidelines .pdf document.
-This document outlines Villanova's visiual identity with usage guidelines regarding the University marks, as well as the specific College marks.
-This document also includes color and typeface recommendations.
-To learn more about the Villanova University Brand Guidelines, please visit the University Communications Brand Guidelines webpage.
+Please visit the University Communication and Marketing Brand Guidlines webpage.
+This page outlines Villanova's visiual identity with usage guidelines regarding the University marks, as well as the specific College marks.
+It also includes color and typeface recommendations.

 This resource allows faculty and staff to discover staff programs, download PowerPoint and Flyer templates and VSB logos for print and web use.